 12. Herb Butter Spread

-Add basil to butter and spread it over fresh baked bread, roasted vegetables and more.
+Add basil to butter and spread it over fresh baked bread, roasted vegetables, as a sandwich spread and more.
 One of the fairies’ favorite offerings is bread and butter.
 And if the butter has basil in it, they’ll really love you.
 This also makes a great offering to deities from the Mediterranean region (Greek, Roman, etc.).

 If I could recommend growing one herb only it would be basil.
 The versatility, the taste, the aroma of basil is enough for any witch to grow it in the garden.
 It’s pretty pest-resilient and needs more water than other herbs but still easy to grow.
 It’s also safe to have around children and pets.
 And it grows easily in pots or in the ground!